 In understanding the signs and indicators of specific issues listed earlier in this policy Schools can access broad Government guidance and more importantly access local procedures, strategies and tools through www.derbyshirescb.org.uk .

-This School will incorporate signs of abuse and specific safeguarding issues on Safeguarding into Briefings, Staff Induction Training, and ongoing development training for all Staff (governors and volunteers)
+This School will incorporate signs of abuse and specific safeguarding issues on Safeguarding into Briefings, Staff Induction Training, and ongoing development training for all Staff (including students, governors and volunteers).

 3.6 Prevent Duties